 Order regular coffee and add only nonfat or 1% milk or a fat-free.
 You could also order an unsweetened latte made with skim milk.
 Use a sugar substitute if you like your coffee sweet.

 If you have a special coffee drink now and then, following these tips will cut down on the calories:

 - Order the smallest size available.
 Skip the whipped cream on a mocha or hot chocolate and save about 100 calories.

-- Flavoring adds about 50 calories per tablespoon.
+- Syrups and other flavorings add about 50 calories per tablespoon.
 Skip it if you can or ask the server to use only half as much.

 What You Could Drink Instead

 It is important to consume enough water to stay hydrated.
 Skim or low-fat milk are also healthy choices.